-2019 Best Town for Families and Best in Somerset County
+2019 Winner New Jersey’s Best Towns for Families and Best in Somerset County

 Victoria “Cookie” Acot used to tell people she lived next to Princeton.
 But in recent years, she’s begun to boast about where she actually lives.
 “I can start telling people where Montgomery is and what we have,” says Acot, a mother of two who moved here seven years ago to raise her kids, now 10 and 15.
 “I really do like living here because of all these amenities and still having that private, rural feel.”